rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/sms.md

 The SMS action in DronaHQ empowers your app to send text messages directly.
 This feature is particularly useful when you need to enable users to send SMS to a configured phone number, which can either be a default number or dynamically fetched from an input control or sheet column.

+This is a native action suitable for mobile application developement.

 <figure>
 <Thumbnail src="/img/reference/actionflow-blocks/sms/sms.png" alt="SMS" />
 <figcaption align='center'><i>SMS</i></figcaption>